Generalized anxiety disorder occurs when you feel worried and stressed

 child or teenager.
 Most people with generalized anxiety disorder have felt

 nervous or anxious as long as they can remember.
-About 5% of people have
+Women are

 twice as likely as men to have the problem.